roba269/CarND-Behavioral-Cloning-P3-Submit/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded four laps on track one using center lane driving - two of them are clockwise, while the other two laps are counter-clockwise.
 Here is an example image of center lane driving:

 ![alt text][image2]